tingletech/twincat/README.md

-Twincat -- set up two tomcats
+Twincat -- set up n tomcats with one binary distribution
 ===============

 Sometimes, you need to run more than one tomcat J2EE server.
 This script will quickly get you up and running with two or more tomcats.

-`./grabcat.sh` will grab tomcat, and then set up `CATALINA_BASE` directories for each command line argement.
+`./grabcat.sh` will grab tomcat from a mirror, check the checksum, and then set up `CATALINA_BASE` directories for each command line argement.
 The binary distribution of tomcat is shared between the configurations.
 Only run this once.